sourcebots/docs/index.md

 markers = camera_one.see()
 ```

-Once you've got a marker object, you can check its id number against the predefined lists to see what type of marker it is:
+Once you've got a marker object, you can check its id number against the predefined lists to see what type of marker it is.
 ```python
 from robot import WALL, TOKEN, SILVER_TOKEN